Skip to main content

 });

-With the JWT plugin, our request object will have a user property we can use to store data about the currently logged User, as well as two handy methods on the app object:
+With the JWT plugin, the request object has a user property you can use to store data about the currently logged User, as well as two handy methods on the app object:

 • app.jwt.sign() to create the token from a payload